Berks County family left 'stranded' after driveway washes away

 After the driveway eroded, his family got creative with trying figure out how they were going to get back home.

-Attempt one at a bridge made of rocks didn't work, so the family built a temporary wooden footbridge.
+They tried to create a bridge made of rocks, but that didn't work, so the family built a temporary wooden footbridge.

 Neighbors who stopped by Sunday for a visit were stunned.